 I am working on a theory that the climate war is the latest manifestation of western economic conflicts between left and right.
 The culture war is now fought out on blogs –- or symbolically in the streets at rallies and riots.
 In politics it is a pantywaist slapfest between progressives and conservatives.
 On the streets it is a consilience of many colours from anarchists to ecowarriors burning cars and looting businesses.
 Thankfully though not so much these days as thuggery, murder and genocide.
 On climate blogs it is fought in science memes.
 Factoids of more or less obscure origin fired at the drooling idiot on the other side.
 From extreme ends of the spectrum.
 That CO2 emissions are cataclysmic to CO2 is a great boon to humanity, nature and the planet.
-The 10% – split about evenly left and right – of the population who give a damn.
+The 10% – split about evenly between camps – of the population who give a damn.
 The rest of us want a plan that preserves economies.

 The culture war has played out historically as a clash of economic principles.
 Central planning and state control V. free markets, democracy and the rule of law.
 The clash of economic values continues to this day in the climate war.
 The left says we can have our cake and eat it too.
 I say it takes prudent economic management on principles of Austrian school of economics theory to avoid booms and busts.
 Manage money supply and cash rates to limit inflation.
 The left today by and large want massive spending and government control.
 They are for climate change.
 The right want no change.
 Or better yet – a return to the good ole days.
 They are ag’in climate change.
 The problem for the left is expense, imprudence and impracticality.
 The left is inclined to state control that drifts into despotic totalitarianism.
 The problem for the right is that change is the one constant.